 Here are some other tips:

-- Go easy on exercise: Rhinoplasty patients may feel like they’re ready to hit the gym, but it’s important to pay attention to the detailed post-op instructions provided by the plastic surgeons.
-These typically include specific timelines regarding when to resume physical activity (beyond walking).
-Bending over, lifting heavier objects, and increasing your blood pressure should all be avoided for at least 2 weeks.
+- Go easy on exercise: Rhinoplasty patients may feel like they’re ready to hit the gym, but it’s important to pay attention to the detailed post-op instructions provided by their plastic surgeons.
+These instructions typically include specific timelines regarding when to resume physical activity (beyond walking).
+You should refrain from bending over, lifting heavier objects, and increasing your blood pressure for at least 2 weeks.
 You can learn more about other activities to avoid during recovery from Healthline.

 - Be extra cautious: Avoid bumping your nose.
 This may not seem too difficult, but patients with children or pets need to be careful around them because sudden, unexpected movements that make contact with the nose can cause a longer recovery period.